CahanLab/oneSC/docs/source/simulation_syn_cells_scanpy.md

 sim.add_network_compilation(netname, netsim)
 ```
 ### Simulate wildtype trajectory
 Finally we are ready to simulate expression state trajectories using our GRN.
-Note that the `simulate_parallel_adata` function has been tested on MacOS (m1 chip) and Ubuntu, it may or may not work on Windows.

 - OneSC_simulator: the OneSC simulator object to use.
 - initial_exp_dict (dict): dictionary of initial state values.